art-design-digital/payload-plugin-teammembers/README.md

 | localized 	| Decides if the plugin has localization features or not.
 This only effects the field _position_ because all other data is language independent.<sup>*</sup> 	| boolean 	| `false` 	|
 | uploadsCollection 	| Tell the plugin which collection shall be used for uploading a photo for a team member. 	| string 	| `'media'` 	|

-$\star$ <em>Please be sure the have the localization feature enabled in your payload instance.
-The plugin won't break but there is no sende in enabling a localized plugin with no localization.</em>
+<em>\* Please be sure the have the localization feature enabled in your payload instance.
+The plugin won't break but there is no sense in enabling a localized plugin with no localization.</em>

 ## Available team member fields
 The fields that can be used inside a team member are